The PAU Survey: galaxy stellar population properties estimates with narrowband data: Stellar population properties

-Recent studies on the reliability of SED fitting techniques in general by \cite{Pacifici2023} tested the modelling uncertainties on different physical properties between different codes.
-They found that the stellar mass distribution is the most robust, with a higher uncertainty for SFH-related parameters (such as the SFR, especially at low-SFR) and dust properties, due to their correlation.
+Recent studies on the reliability of SED fitting techniques in general by \cite{Pacifici2023} tested the modeling uncertainties on different physical properties between different codes.
+They found that the stellar mass distribution is the most robust, with a higher uncertainty for SFH-related parameters (such as the SFR, especially at low SFR) and dust properties, due to their correlation.
 This relates well to our findings, where mostly the dust optical depth and metallicity distributions can vary strongly between the two setups.
-Therefore, modelling choices, as well as caution during interpretation of SFH, dust and metallicity parameters without spectroscopic information, are of paramount importance for SED fitting.
+Therefore, modeling choices, as well as caution during interpretation of SFH, dust and metallicity parameters without spectroscopic information, are of paramount importance for SED fitting.